MachadoLhes/restQL-clojure/README.md

 restql.execute(query);
 ```

-In the example above, first RestQL will fetch all users and right after perform parallel requests to fetch users bios and posts.
+In the example above, first restQL will fetch all users and right after perform parallel requests to fetch users bios and posts.

 RestQL is built upon the battle proven Clojure CSP and Http Kit to maximize throughput and performance.